Cantera/cantera-website/pages/science/reactors.rst

 Plug-Flow Reactor and that there is no friction.
 The momentum conservation equation is thus neglected.

 PFR Modeling by Considering a Lagrangian Reactor
 ************************************************

-A Plug-Flow Reactor can also be described from a Lagrangian point of view: An unsteady fluid particle is considered which travels along the axial streamline through the PFR.
+A Plug-Flow Reactor can also be described from a Lagrangian point of view.
+An unsteady fluid particle is considered which travels along the axial streamline through the PFR.
 Since there is no information traveling upstream, the state change of the fluid particle can be computed by a forward (upwind) integration